techmateTristan/techmate-gdrive-backup/README.md

 Simply reverse SOURCE and DESTINATION order using rclone

-Recover to Google-Drive \*need to test:
+Recover to Google-Drive:
 `$ rclone copy --progress /home/josh/Google-Drive-Backup/ google-drive`

-Or to machine on local network \*need to test
+Or to machine on local network
 `$ rclone copy --progress /home/josh/Google-Drive-Backup/ host:/<path-to-folder>`

 ## Quick and Dirty - Copy Backup to external HDD